-The combination of the South Head Heritage Trail and Camp Cove is a great day out.
+The combination of the South Head Heritage Trail and Camp Cove beach makes a terrific family day out.
 It is accessible by public transport so ideal for visitors to Sydney without a car.

-It has all the elements to have a great day: stunning views, excellent beach that is safe to swim, good facilities and fantastic playground.
+It has all the elements to have a great day: stunning views, an excellent beach that is safe to swim at, good facilities and fantastic playground.

-South Head Heritage Trail and Camp Cove Excursion
+South Head Heritage Trail and Camp Cove Map

 by Mireia Garriga Seguranyes